rjdverse/rjd3providers/README.md

 ## Overview

-rjd3providers provides tools to explore the default time series providers (.xslx, .csv, .txt and .xml files).
+rjd3providers provides tools to explore default time series providers (.xslx, .csv, .txt and .xml files).
 With this package you can now manipulate raw series files.
 For example, using this R package, you will be able to: